 Now that we’ve gone over hosted and self-hosted content management systems put on your thinking cap, we are about to explore the Pros & Cons of the best content management systems.
 We will also give our thoughts on what the best CMS for SEO is.

 Coming in hot at #5 is Squarespace.
 This CMS is arguably the most user-friendly platform.
-This content management system is great for small businesses, eCommerce sites and those with a creative mind as it is usually visually appealing and easy to use.
+This content management system is great for small business SEO, eCommerce SEO services, and those with a creative mind as it is usually visually appealing and easy to use.

-- Customizing is V Hard- If you are looking to spice up your website with custom structure or code, you’ll want to go with another CMS platform.
+- Customizing is Hard.
+If you are looking to spice up your website with custom structure or code, you’ll want to go with another CMS platform.
 Squarespace has a limited number of resources that make it harder for marketers to customize their website as they want.